 Speak to a financial counsellor

-• The Small Business Debt Helpline (1800 413 828) can help struggling businesses, particularly those affected by Covid19 or natural disasters.
+- Small Business Debt Helpline — Support for struggling businesses, especially those hit by Covid‑19 or natural disasters.
+Call 1800 413 828.

-• The Rural Financial Counselling Service Program is available to farmers and others in the agricultural industry with money troubles.
+- Rural Financial Counselling Service — Assistance for farmers and others in the agricultural industry facing money troubles.

 Try our handy personal loan repayment calculator to see how debt consolidation might make your monthly repayments more manageable.